Q1-in-Dublin/Emotion_Diray/README.md

 ## Features
 - Mood tracking divided into five levels: Very Bad, Bad, Neutral, Good, Very Good.
 - Allows users to log the date, their mood, and detailed diary entries.
-- Write a diary with voice ( Need to check API)
-- Recommend comfort songs or sentences for users
-- Implement as a localStorage > expand it to bigger DB
-- Make a Sign in and Sign up feature.

 ## Data Storage Process
   - Used LocalStorage : It stores data by site address and it can be stored before the user deletes it.